-This Guide provides you with a broad overview of the duties of directors of Australian companies.
-It is not intended, however, to be an exhaustive analysis of all relevant legal requirements.
-If you are uncertain about any of the issues raised in this Guide or require further details or assistance, please do not hesitate to contact us.
+This Guide provides you with a broad overview of the duties of directors of Australian companies, however it is not intended to be an exhaustive analysis of all relevant legal requirements.
+If you would like to discuss any of the issues raised in this Guide, please contact us.